lisenkovkv/neuroscience/README.md

 # Python packages

 [PyMVPA](http://www.pymvpa.org/) is a Python package intended to ease statistical learning analyses of large datasets.

 [BioSPPY](https://github.com/PIA-Group/BioSPPy) a toolbox for biosignal processing written in Python.

+[BCIkit](https://github.com/octopicorn/bcikit).
+Toolkit and workbench for BCI software development, for Python.

 # Datasets